typedev/KernTool4/README.md

 ```
 Left = -10;             Right = +10;
 Shift+Left = -5;        Shift+Right = +5;
-alt+Left = -1           alt+Right = +1
+Alt+Left = -1           Alt+Right = +1

 press a digit to multiply the last value:
 * 2, 3, ..
 9, 0 = ( 20, 30, ..
 90, 100 )
 ```

-If at the bottom of the window you see that any of the pairs of characters needs to be excluded from the group kerning - select it and press `[E]xception`, in the first line an exception will be created for the glyph on the left, in the second line for the glyph on the right, if the pair needs a mutual exclusion, press `opt + [E]`.
+If at the bottom of the window you see that any of the pairs of characters needs to be excluded from the group kerning - select it and press `[E]xception`, in the first line an exception will be created for the glyph on the left, in the second line for the glyph on the right, if the pair needs a mutual exclusion, press `alt+[E]`.
 Each type of exception is indicated by the sign of lightning, and an arrow in the direction of the excluded glyph, and if mutual exclusion - double lightning.

 ![](doc/pic9.png)

-In the upper part of the window, pairs can be flipped by pressing `[F]lip`, to switch the selected pair at the top from the selected one at the bottom -` [S]witch`.
+In the upper part of the window, pairs can be flipped by pressing `[F]lip`, to switch the selected pair at the top from the selected one at the bottom - `[S]witch`.
 Remove pair kerning or exception - `[backspace]`.

 ![](doc/pic10.png)